smwindecker/Growth_trait_metaanalysis/README.md

 Then launch it via:

 ```
-docker run -d -v $(pwd):/home/rstudio/ -p 127.0.0.1:8787:8787 \
--e DISABLE_AUTH=true traitecoevo/growth_trait_metaanalysis
+docker run --user root -v $(pwd):/home/rstudio/ -p 8787:8787 -e DISABLE_AUTH=true traitecoevo/growth_trait_metaanalysis
 ```

-The code above runs an rstudio session, which is accessed by pointing your browser to [localhost:8787](localhost:8787).
-For more info see instructions from [rocker](https://hub.docker.com/r/rocker/rstudio).
+The code above initialises a docker container, which runs an rstudio session, which is accessed by pointing your browser to [localhost:8787](http://localhost:8787).
+For more instructions on running docker, see the info from [rocker](https://hub.docker.com/r/rocker/rstudio).

+Note, this container does not contain the actual github repo, only the software environment.
+If you run the above command from within your downloaded repo, it will map the working directory as the current working directory inside the docker container.

-## Building the docker images (optional)
+### Building the docker images (optional)

-For posterity, the docker image was built off [`rocker/verse:3.6.1` container](https://hub.docker.com/r/rocker/verse) via
+For posterity, the docker image was built off [`rocker/verse:3.6.1` container](https://hub.docker.com/r/rocker/verse) via the following command, in a terminal contained within the downloaded repo:

 ```
 docker build -t traitecoevo/growth_trait_metaanalysis .
 ```

 and was then pushed to dockerhub ([here](https://cloud.docker.com/u/traitecoevo/repository/docker/traitecoevo/growth_trait_metaanalysis)).
 The image used by binder builds off this container, adding extra features needed bi binder, as described in [rocker/binder](https://hub.docker.com/r/rocker/binder/dockerfile).